PHP-DI/PHP-DI/doc/lazy-injection.md

 - the object, if it has already been created
 - or else a **proxy** to the object, if it is not yet created

-The proxy is a special kind of object that **looks and behave exactly like the original object**, so you can't tell the difference.
+The proxy is a special kind of object that **looks and behaves exactly like the original object**, so you can't tell the difference.
 The proxy will instantiate the original object only when needed.

 Creating a proxy is complex.
 For this, PHP-DI relies on [ProxyManager](https://github.com/Ocramius/ProxyManager), the (amazing) library used by Doctrine, Symfony and Zend.